andyzg/gallery/README.md

 ---

+## Next Steps
+- Make layout responsive
+- Support lazy loading
+- Support better album navigation
+- Create a better UX for setting up a gallery
+- Support zoom on a photo

+---

 If you enjoyed using Gallery, I'd love to see what you created with Gallery 🙌

-Share your gallery with me on this [thread](https://github.com/andyzg/gallery/issues/1)!
+Share your gallery with me on this [thread](https://github.com/andyzg/gallery/issues/1)❤️!